July 17 Cerda 12:45 - 13:45 | Wellbeing, Creativity

 Streets Over Gadgets.
 How to Make Cities Exciting for Kids?

-Just a couple of decades ago, the community space design still followed a time-tested guideline: «a bench for the elderly, a swing for the kids».
-However today when a choice of online shooters over hopscotch and social networks to playing outside is really a no-brainer for most kids, mere swings and sandboxes are no longer enough to compete for their attention.
-Besides being a space for play, the modern playground needs to be a medium for exploration: here the kids will hop on a carousel to experience the centrifugal force or tinker with musical instruments and mirrors to discover the properties of light and sound.
+Just a couple of decades ago, the design concept for community and public spaces was based on a long-standing formula: "a bench for the elderly, a swing for the kids".
+However, in an age where most children prefer online shooting games and social media to playground hopscotch, mere swings and sandboxes can no longer compete for their attention.
+More than just a space for them to play in, the modern playground must give children the opportunity to learn about the world around them; a place where they can jump on a carousel to experience centrifugal force or play around with musical instruments and mirrors to discover the properties of light and sound.

-- How can a playground be exciting not only to kinds but to their parents?
+- How can a playground be exciting not only to children but also to parents?

-- What are some of the emerging family leisure formats?
+- What are some of the emerging new formats for family leisure time?